AnyChart/docs.anychart.com/Common_Settings/Sharing.md

 </tr>
 </table>

 If it is necessary, it is possible to change the sharing application.
-If you want to create your own sharing application, visit the <a href="https://apps.twitter.com">Twitter application creating page</a> and create your own application.
+If you want to create your own sharing application, visit the [Twitter application creating page](https://apps.twitter.com) and create your own application.
 Then, copy the URL of your application and set it as default for the "url" parameter of the exporting method.

 ### LinkedIn